blackducksoftware/hub/README.containers.md

 The DB container will hold the PostgreSQL database.
 At this point there will be a single instance of this container.
 This is where all of the Hub data will be stored.
 There will likely be two sets of ports for Postgres.
 One port will be exposed to containers within the Docker network.
 This is the connection that the Hub App, Job Runner, and potentially other containers will use.
 This port will be secured via certificate authentication.
 There will be a second port that will be exposed outside of the Docker network.
 This will allow a read-only user to connect via a password set externally.
 This port and user can be used for reporting and data extraction.

-* Scalability
+### Scalability

 There should only be a single instance of this container.
-It currently should not be scaled.
+It currently cannot be scaled.

 ### Links/Ports